GoogleContainerTools/skaffold/docs/design_proposals/digest-tagger.md

    super complex with a lot of retagging.
 It also produced images that were tagged with their own digest or imageID which is superfluous since the digest/imageID can be used to reference the images directly.
- + No matter the tagger, Skaffold always uses immutable referenced in Kubenetes manifests.
+ + No matter the tagger, Skaffold always uses immutable references in Kubenetes manifests.
-   Which reference is used depend on whether the images are pushed or not:
+   Which reference is used depends on whether the images are pushed or not:
-     + When images are pushed, their immutable digests are available.
-So images are referenced by image tag and digest.
+     + When images are pushed, their immutable digests are available - this means that are referenced by image tag and digest.
 Something like `image:tag@sha256:abacabac...`.
 Using both the tag and the digest seems superfluous but it guarantees that Kubernetes uses the exact image version, referenced by its immutable digest while helping the user quickly see which